juanesarango/cart-dht/README.md

-# Shopping Cart Service
+# Shopping Cart Service 🛒

-The folllowing service uses an implementation of an API using a sharded Ditributed Hash Table (DHT) in the backend.
+The following service uses an implementation of an API using a sharded Ditributed Hash Table (DHT) in the backend.

 ## Content